thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 {% include images-gallery.html imageCollection="alarmСonditionsWithDuration2" showListImageTitles="true" %}

-### Example 3.
-Repeating alarm condition
+#### Repeating alarm condition

-Let's assume we would like to modify Example 1 and raise alarms only if the sensor reports a temperature that exceeds the threshold 3 times in a row.
+Let&#39;s assume we would like to modify [simple alarm condition](#simple-alarm-condition) and raise alarms only if the sensor reports a temperature that exceeds the threshold 3 times in a row.

 For this purpose, we need to edit the alarm condition and modify the condition type from "Simple" to "Repeating".
-We should also specify "3" as 'Count of events'.
+We should also specify "3" as &#39;Count of events&#39;.

 {% include images-gallery.html imageCollection="alarmСonditionsWithRepeating" showListImageTitles="true" %}

-Now let’s assume you would like to replace the set number of times the alarm condition is exceeded with a dynamic value that depends on the settings for a particular device, customer or tenant.
+Now let&#39;s assume you would like to replace the set number of times the alarm condition is exceeded with a dynamic value that depends on the settings for a particular device, customer or tenant.

 For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes) feature.

-Please create a server-side attribute *“highTemperatureRepeatingThreshold”*, with the integer value *“3”* for your device.
+Please create a server-side attribute *"highTemperatureRepeatingThreshold"*, with the integer value *"3"* for your device.

 {% include images-gallery.html imageCollection="alarmСonditionsWithRepeating2" showListImageTitles="true" %}

-### Example 4.
-Clear alarm rule
+#### Clear alarm rule

-Let's assume we would like to automatically clear the alarm if the temperature in the fridge goes back to normal.
+Let&#39;s assume we would like to automatically clear the alarm if the temperature in the fridge goes back to normal.

 {% include images-gallery.html imageCollection="alarmСonditionsClear" showListImageTitles="true" %}

-### Example 5.
-Define alarm rule schedule
+#### Define alarm rule schedule

-Let's assume we would like an alarm rule to evaluate alarms only during working hours.
+Let&#39;s assume we would like an alarm rule to evaluate alarms only during working hours.

 {% include images-gallery.html imageCollection="alarmСonditionsSchedule" showListImageTitles="true" %}

-### Example 6.
-Advanced thresholds
+#### Advanced thresholds

-Let's assume we would like our users to be able to overwrite the thresholds from Dashboard UI.
+Let&#39;s assume we would like our users to be able to overwrite the thresholds from Dashboard UI.
 We can also add the flag to enable or disable certain alarms for each device.
 For this, we will use dynamic values in the alarm rule condition.
 We will use two attributes: the boolean *temperatureAlarmFlag*, and the numeric *temperatureAlarmThreshold*.